signalpoint/dg_modal/README.md

 });
 ```

+You can provide a custom string for `type` if you want, and it will be used as a CSS class name on the wrapper.
+See the
+ `_attributes` section below for more about custom classes and attributes.

 ### title

 Use the `title` to set the text that appears in the header, or `null` to use no text: